e4nu/e4nuanalysiscode/README.md

 An event is defined with the [EventI class](https://github.com/e4nu/e4nuanalysiscode/blob/origin/Develop/RefactorizedCode/src/physics/EventI.h).
 There's two specialitzations of this base class, one for MC events, [MCEvent](https://github.com/e4nu/e4nuanalysiscode/blob/origin/Develop/RefactorizedCode/src/physics/MCEvent.h), and one for CLAS6 data events, [CLAS6Event](https://github.com/e4nu/e4nuanalysiscode/blob/origin/Develop/RefactorizedCode/src/physics/CLAS6Event.h).

+The main difference between `CLAS6Event` and `MCEvent` members is that `MCEvent` has the information on true level GENIE variables, such as the type of interaction, or before FSI kinematics.
+These are not accessible for `CLAS6Event`s, hence the different specialitzation.

+The base class, `EventI`, contains all the relevant information for analysis:
+- Event ID
+- Target pdg code
+- Incoming and Outcoming lepton pdg codes
+- Initial lepton kinematics (TLorentzVector)
+- Final lepton kinematics (TLorentzVector)
+- Final hadrons kinematics: map<int,vector<TLorentzVector>>.
+The key is the particle pdg code.
+For each pdg, there's a vector containing all Lorentz Vector.
+For instance, if there's two pions, there will be two entries with pdg code 211.
+Pdg codes can easily be accessed using the [ParticleI members](https://github.com/e4nu/e4nuanalysiscode/blob/origin/Develop/RefactorizedCode/src/conf/ParticleI.h).
+For instance, to get the number of pions in our event, we can simply do `(event->GetFinalParticles4Mom())[conf::kPdgPiP].size()`.
+- The same variables as above are stored for the uncorrected kinematics (before we take into account smearing effects).
+These are only relevant for MC data.
+- Number of reconstructed hadrons (for protons, pions, and so on)
+- Mott weight
+- Event weight
+- Acceptance weight (only relevant for MC)
+- Total Event weight : total weight = event weight * acceptance weight * mott weight
+- Event multiplicity : number of topology particles in event.
+For instance, for a 1p0pi analysis, a 1p0pi event has multiplicity 1.
+A 2p0pi event has multiplicity 2.
+It should only be used after the event has been cooked (this is handled in AnalysisI).

+The corresponding getter and setter functions are available to access and modify an event during the analysis.

 ---------------

 ## User Guide